 |Non-German||Outside of Germany||Only at certain banks (but with account and product restrictions)|

-It can be extremely difficult for non-German citizens who don’t reside in Germany to successfully open a German bank account.
+Before you embark on any enterprise in Germany, it’s important to realise that it can be extremely difficult for non-German citizens who don’t reside in Germany to successfully open a German bank account.
+For some, it is impossible, for others, it requires sheer determination.

 To open an account, you will generally need the following: